SLAVI KALOFEROV

 Impact of the Research

-• Disproved the original plan of creating an engagement tool for children and redirected the team’s efforts towards a different target audience with greater potential impact.
+• redirected the efforts towards a target audience with a greater potential impact

 Reflection

-The project could have greatly benefited from conducting usability testing of the tool within the gallery environment.
-This would have allowed us to optimize its performance and make any necessary adjustments based on feedback from the audience.
-However, due to staff changes that was not possible.
+The project would have benefited from conducting usability testing within the gallery environment.
+Insights from the activity would allow us to make it a better fit for the environment and its purpose.
+But, due to staff changes that was not possible.